timjen3/ttrpg-engine/Readme.md

 When a condition does not specify sequence items to apply to it will be considered a Sequence-level condition.
 When a Sequence is checked these conditions will be evaluated to determine if the sequence is suitable to be processed with the provided parameters.

-### Role Conditions
+### Entity Conditions

-Sequences may define 0+ requirements for roles.
+Sequences may define 0+ requirements for entities.
 These are always applied to the sequence as a whole.
-Trying to process a sequence with invalid roles will result in a RoleConditionFailedException being thrown.
+Trying to process a sequence with invalid entities will result in a EntityConditionFailedException being thrown.

 ### Mappings